utkarshv1997/utkarshv1997.github.io/_pages/experience.md

 <big> Software R&D Intern (Jan’19 - Jul’19)</big>

-* Worked on [various components of Presto](https://www.qubole.com/developers/presto-on-qubole/), an open source distributed query engine and its server-less offering, Quantum which is provided as SaaS.
+* Worked on [various components of *Presto*](https://www.qubole.com/developers/presto-on-qubole/), an open source distributed query engine and its server-less offering, *Quantum* which is provided as SaaS.
-* High Availability of Quantum clusters, inclusion of the faraday library for tunnel proxy port in Presto, middleware improvements for stable connection between Presto client and Presto servers, Quantum Hive Auth (secure layer over the Hive meta-store).
+* High Availability of *Quantum* clusters, inclusion of the faraday library for tunnel proxy port in *Presto*, middleware improvements for stable connection between *Presto* client and *Presto* servers, *Quantum Hive Auth* (secure layer over the Hive meta-store).

 # CitCorp services, India